droman892/onsen-react-pages/README.md

 This React form application is an on-going project, open to contributions and critique.
 Functionality that would appropriately flesh out the application include the following:
 1) connect the form data in a database
-2) optimize the radio feature
-3) include media queries for added responsiveness
+2) include media queries for added responsiveness
-4) incorporate form validation
+3) incorporate form validation
-5) use the React context API instead of prop-drilling
+4) use the React context API instead of prop-drilling

 ## Bugs and Issues